johnpyp/edgedb/docs/cli/edgedb_instance/edgedb_instance_list.rst

 =======

 :cli:synopsis:`--extended`
-    Output more debug info about each instance.
+    Outputs more debug info about each instance.

 :cli:synopsis:`-j, --json`
-    Output in JSON format.
+    Outputs in JSON format.